raspberrypilearning/stamping-app/en/step_7.md

 ## Reflect on your project
-How did you get on with your Looping sprites project?
-Is there anything you would do differently?
+How did you get on with your Stamping app project?
+What new ideas do you have for making a project?

 Remind yourself what you have learned:

 --- task ---
-I can use if on edge, bounce inside a forever loop to make my sprite turn away from the edge of the stage
+I can create and/or modify Costumes and Backdrops in the Paint editor
 --- /task ---
 --- task ---
-I can use a forever loop to make a sprite repeat code
+I can use broadcast to communicate between sprites
 --- /task ---
 --- task ---
-I can modify a costume in the paint editor
+I can plan a graphical user interface to help a user navigate an app
 --- /task ---
 --- task ---
-My  project uses rotation styles to change how my sprite rotates
+I can work between the code and Sprites and/or Backdrops to make an effective app
+--- task ---
+I shared my project and learnt from someone else
 --- /task ---
 --- task ---
-I can use layers to make it look like some sprites are in front of others
+I remixed someone else's project
 --- /task ---
 --- task ---
 I found a bug in my code and fixed it